OneFLanalyst/PCSK9i/README.md

 Query Request:
 PCORnet CDM V3.1 format

+Each datamart will need to supply a supplemental table containing Rx_Providerid, ProviderID, and Healthcare Provider Taxonomy Code.

 Running the SAS Program:
 Open the sasprograms folder and open the SAS file ‘master.sas’ using SAS 9.3+